JudjinGM/ANDROID002/README.md

-An Android application in Kotlin for movie search, leveraging the TMDB API for enhanced functionality.
+An Android application in Kotlin for movie search (TMDB API).
-The app allows users to look up for popular movies and tv shows, search movies and tvshow.
+The app allows users to look up for popular movies and tv shows, search movies and tv show? check profile information.

 Actually pet project for testing new technology stacks.